-The term tundra is derived from Russian and refers to a specific area that is dominated by cold temperatures and high-altitudes.
-The tundra biome is one of the world’s harshest, but it is not so harsh that it can’t sustain life: more than 1, 700 different plant and animal species are to be found in the tundra.
+The term “tundra” refers to a specific area dominated by cold temperatures and high altitudes.
+The tundra biome is one of the world’s harshest, but not so harsh that it can’t sustain plant life.
+More than 1,700 different plant and animal species are found in the tundra.

 Conditions in the tundra are unlike anywhere else in the world.
 Temperatures lower into the extremes, and might plummet to as low as -30 degrees Fahrenheit.

 Table of Contents

 - List of fascinating Tundra Plants

 - 3. Arctic Moss (Calliergon giganteum)